 Keeping track of these requirements is difficult, and there are many more things to be aware of to make sure you are in compliance with all the relevant laws.
 To make a good employee handbook and to keep abreast of new legal developments, you’ll want to enlist the services of an experienced legal professional.

 At Ruben P. Ruiz PC, you’ll be working with a talented team of lawyers who know the ins and outs of the California legal system.
 Our boutique size allows us to specialize in areas like employment law relevant to your case.
-Schedule a consultation with us today to learn more about how we can help you.
+Submit the form below to schedule a consultation about employment law today to learn more about how we can help you.